 Obsidian Vineyard nestles in the coastal hills of the Onetangi Valley adjacent to the northern coast of Waiheke Island.
 Here, small batches of wine are grown on four discrete hillsides set out in an amphitheatre-like fashion.
 The sheltered vines enjoy high levels of heat summation, tempered by the maritime breeze.
 The mineralized clay soil is rich in iron and manganese oxides, and overlays ancient weathered rock.
 These conditions perfectly suit the noble red and white grapes originating from the Mediterranean countries.

 Up until 2000 the only wine produced by Obsidian was a Bordeaux-style red.
 In 2000 a second label or “little brother” to Obsidian was introduced called Weeping Sands.
 It wasn’t until 2004 that Obsidian produced its first non Cabernet Blend wine – a delightful summer Rose made from merlot grapes.
 Since then, new single vineyard wines include Syrah, Montepulciano, Viognier, Chardonnay and Tempranillo have been planted.
 They are small in quantity but high in quality.
 Obsidian is the first vineyard on Waiheke Island to produce a Montepulciano and Tempranillo.
+In 2012/13 the Weeping Sands brand name was replaced with Obsidian non reserve label, simplifying the overall brand.
+Our decision to change was not made lightly, but it helps the winery focus on its core brand name, and simplifies promotion and marketing.
+The company has registered and will retain exclusive use of its alternate brand names including Weeping Sands, Black Glass and Yellow Clay Road for other potential applications.
+The traditional - existing Obsidian label will now become Obsidian Reserve, to include a series of five wines: "The Obsidian", "The Mayor", Syrah, Chardonnay and Viognier.
+Design changes are evolutionary and the new labels will be recognisable as Obsidian when seen alongside the old labels.

 Our approach to viticulture and winemaking is uncomplicated.
 We strive to grow consistently ripe, concentrated, flavourful grapes and to craft them into superb wines for drinking and cellaring.
 Yields are kept deliberately low to maximise quality.
 As a result only a limited number of cases of Obsidian are produced each year, though this varies naturally with the vintage conditions.
 The combined annual production of Obsidian and Weeping Sands is typically about 4000 cases.